MatteoPiselli/faceup-frontend/README.md

 # 📸 FaceUp

-**FaceUp** is a mobile application for taking photos and storing them in a personal image gallery.
+**FaceUp** is a mobile application for taking photos and storing them in an image gallery.
 Images are stored and delivered via **Cloudinary**, a cloud-based image management service that ensures optimized media storage and fast delivery through CDN.

 ---